 The 14th Dalai Lama of Tibet is always garnering a lot of attention, and for good reason.
-Most recently, he told the world that simply praying is not the answer for the incident that occurred in Paris, as well as other similiar atrocities that seem to happen all over the globe.
+Most recently, he told the world that simple prayer is not the answer to the attacks in Paris, or the similar atrocities that keep happening all over the globe.
 He stated that humans have created this problem, and now we are asking God to solve it, which makes no sense.
 If we created this mess, we should be the ones to solve it, not God.
 His comments went viral, resonating with many people around the world who realize that action on a mass scale is required at this time to change the direction in which our planet seems to be headed.

-The extent of this brainwashing is quite massive, and if we are going to stop the murder of other human beings and war in general, it is that ‘brainwashed’ soldier that needs to wake up.
-It is a human being pulling the trigger, it is a human being giving the orders to do os, and it is a human being thinking that they are doing something good.
+The extent of this brainwashing is massive, and if we are going to stop the murder of other human beings, and war in general, it is the ‘brainwashed’ soldier who needs to wake up.
+It is a human being pulling the trigger, it is a human being giving the orders to do so, and it is a human being thinking that they are doing something good.
 We are the reason war exists in the first place; we created it, we participate in it, and we prolong it.
 Just imagine what would happen if every human being on the planet refused to participate in war?
 This is why we say change needs to come from within, and as more soldiers wake up to what’s really happening here, more of them will simply refuse to go to war.

 “No matter how malevolent or evil are the many murderous dictators who can currently oppress their nations and cause international problems, it is obvious that they cannot harm others or destroy countless human lives if they don’t have a military organisation accepted and condoned by society.” (source)

-Some of these soldiers that are used by their corporate/big bank puppetmasters are starting to wake up and speak out.
+Some of these soldiers being used by their corporate/big bank puppetmasters are starting to wake up and speak out.
 Linked below is an article that provides two excellent examples, with some shocking information that many people are still waking up to (graphic footage warning).

 As far as this manufactured global war on terrorism, you can check out this article, among others:

-We are talking about, as ex Canadian Defense Minister Paul Hellyer points out, “trillions, and I mean thousands of billions of dollars” that “have been spent on projects which both Congress and the Commander in Chief know nothing about.”
-Welcome to what president Eisenhower called the military industrial complex where, as he warned us, the rise for misplaced power exists and will persist.
+We are talking about, as former Canadian Defense Minister Paul Hellyer explains, “trillions, and I mean thousands of billions of dollars” that “have been spent on projects which both Congress and the Commander in Chief know nothing about.”
+Welcome to what president Eisenhower called the military industrial complex, where, as he warned us, the rise for misplaced power exists and will persist.
 What would he say about what’s happened today?

-The point is, if we are going to use money as a tool, why not take that many and allocate it to provide food, shelter and clothing for everybody on the planet?
-The defense expenditures of a couple of countries alone could do this no problem.
+The point is, if we are going to use money as a tool, why not take that money and allocate it toward providing food, shelter, and clothing for everybody on the planet?
+The defence expenditures of a couple of countries alone could do this no problem.